Apache Warpath Invitational Concept of Operations

 GENERAL INSTRUCTIONS: The setup crew will arrive on the 12th.
 Everyone is welcome from then until the evening of the 14th.
 On the 15th, small groups will leave base camp for the bivouac site with necessary supplies.

-Half the groups will take the East route and half the West route.
-They will use GPS and maps to navigate from stage to stage until they reach the bivouac site, with an estimated 6-8 stages on each route.
+Half the groups will take the East Odd Route and half the West Even Route.
+They will use GPS and maps to navigate from stage to stage until they reach the bivouac site, with an estimated 8 stages on each route.
 Stages will mainly involve rifles and some pistols.
-Navigation markers will have codes to confirm location and stage details.
-Groups will move through stages without wait times and cannot linger on stages.
+Stage markers will have sheets to confirm location and stage details.
+Groups will move through stages without wait times and cannot linger on stages more than necessary.

-Once at the bivouac site, daytime activities end.
+Once at the bivouac site, day one time stops.
 Set up your area and relax until dark.
-After dark, there will be 4 night stages, mostly with pistols and some rifles, all close to the bivouac site, so no more rucking is needed.
+After dark, there will be 4 night stages, mostly with pistols and some rifles, all close-ish to the bivouac site, so only some hiking is needed.

-On day two, groups will pack up and return to base camp, following opposite route if day before.
-Shooting stages will be completed in reverse order.
-Once back at base camp, activities stop, and times and scores will be recorded.
+On day two, groups will pack up and return to base camp, following opposite route of day before.
+Shooting stages, odd or even, will be completed in reverse order.
+Once back at base camp, activities stop, end time will be recorded.

 COURSE OF FIRE: Each stage will have a limited number of targets, but targets will be tough to hit from different positions.
 We will use only natural terrain, so bring your own support.